playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 ## CoordinatedShutdown `play.akka.run-cs-from-phase` configuration

 The configuration `play.akka.run-cs-from-phase` is not supported anymore and adding it has no effect.
 A warning is logged if it is present.
-Play now run all the phases to ensure that all hooks registered in `ApplicationLifecycle` or all the tasks added to coordinated shutdown are executed.
+Play now runs all the phases to ensure that all hooks registered in `ApplicationLifecycle` and all the tasks added to coordinated shutdown are executed.
 If you need to run `CoordinatedShutdown` from a specific phase, you can always do it manually:

 ```scala
 val reason = CoordinatedShutdown.UnknownReason